frankie3388/t3-finalproject-documentation/README.md

 ****************
 ### Planning (Sprints)

 At the beginning of the project we had a briefing to delegate tasks and design a rough idea of how the app works.
 We then used Trello as a workload planner to organise and prioritise taks.
 We were responsible for ensuring that we completed appointed tasks in a timely manner and ensured we added notes to encourage communication during our regular meetings.
-We will hold regular status meetings through discord to communicate any issues and challenges we encounter during this project.
+We will hold regular status meetings through Discord to communicate any issues and challenges we encounter during this project.

 With planning initially we plan to have the sprint organised in weekly sprints